-TNFC facilities are not dedicated or restricted to any particular research group.
-Technical staff at TNFC maintain the facilities, instructs and assists users and provides nanofabrication services for domestic and international academic and industrial clients.

-Key research areas supported by TNFC include lab-on-a-chip fabrication, microfluidics, MEMS/NEMS, photonic materials and devices, micro/nano-electronic devices, integrated optics, nano-plasmonics, photovoltaic devices, CMOS Processing, power semiconductor devices, nanomaterial synthesis and spintronic devices.
+Technical staff at TNFC maintain the facilities, instruct, assist and provide nanofabrication services for domestic and international academic and industrial clients.
+Key research areas supported by TNFC include lab-on-a-chip fabrication, microfluidics, MEMS/NEMS, photonic materials and devices, micro/nano-electronic devices, integrated optics, nanoplasmonics, photovoltaic devices, CMOS Processing, power semiconductor devices, nanomaterial synthesis and spintronic devices.

-TNFC is an important hub for prototype development and fabrication on campus, managed by a lean team of one director, one administrative coordinator and five technical staff members, including two lab managers and two lab technicians.

-TNFC technical staff operates and maintains two specialized fabrication facilities, including the Pratt Microfabrication Facility and Wallberg Electron Beam Nanolithography Facility.
+TNFC is an important hub for prototype development and fabrication on campus.
+TNFC technical staff operate and maintain two specialized fabrication facilities, including the Pratt Microfabrication Facility and Wallberg Electron Beam Nanolithography Facility.
+The Pratt Facility houses comprehensive state-of-the-art fabrication, characterization and test equipment.
+The Wallberg facility's e-beam lithography offers ultra-fine sub-10nm resolution.

 The Centre provides a unique, valuable service to researchers and students involved in micro/nanofabrication fields.
-As an open-access facility, TNFC regularly provides dedicated technical expertise, including process development consultation and equipment training sessions, so students and other researchers may fulfil their development objectives and enhance their education within the curriculum at U of T.

-With a user base of over 50 principal investigators and over 100 users (mostly graduate research students) across 30 departments within the University of Toronto and external institutions/organizations, TNFC continues to be an essential resource for both local and regional research communities.
+As an open-access facility, TNFC regularly provides dedicated technical expertise, including process development consultation and equipment training sessions, enabling students and other researchers to fulfil their research objectives and enhance their education.
+With a user base of over 50 principal investigators and over 100 users (mostly graduate research students) across 30 departments within the University of Toronto and external institutions/organizations, TNFC continues to be an essential resource for regional and national research communities.